jbgreenh/AZ-PMP-analytics/README.md

 # AZ-PMP-analytics

 ### usage
-add the required files (names must be exact) to the folder of the script you wish to run
+add the required files (names must be exact) from `required_files.txt` to the data folder of the script you wish to run
 run the python script in the folder

 ### compliance_pharmacists